michaelriveranorthwestern/MSDS459/Week07_Individual_Assignment3/Part4.md

 # Part 4: Using Technical Analysis

-Technical analysis uses charts and price history to predict how a stock might move in the short term.
-It doesn’t look at the company itself but instead studies patterns like highs, lows, and volume.
-People who use this method look for trends or signals that say when to buy or sell.
-It’s fast and works well with recent data, but it doesn’t explain why a stock is moving.
-In term projects, students could use technical analysis by tracking price data and adding it to a knowledge graph.
-For example, they could link a stock’s moving average with tweets or news to build models that predict price behavior.
+Technical analysis uses charts and historical price data to predict how a stock might move in the short term.
+It does not examine the company’s fundamentals but instead focuses on patterns in price movements, trading volume, and momentum indicators.
+This method helps identify trends and signals that suggest when to buy or sell.
+It is fast and works well with recent data but does not explain the reasons behind a stock's movement.
+In the context of this project, technical analysis can be used by tracking price data and incorporating it into a knowledge graph.
+For example, moving averages can be linked with tweets or news headlines to build models that help predict price behavior.

 ## Key Takeaways
 1. Technical analysis looks at stock prices and trends, not company details.
 2. It’s useful for timing trades but ignores long-term value.
-3. Students can connect chart data to investor behavior or news.
+3. Chart data can be connected to investor behavior or market sentiment.

 ## References
 Investopedia.
 “Technical Analysis: Definition, How It Works, and Criticisms.”
 Last modified February 25, 2024. https://www.investopedia.com/terms/t/technicalanalysis.asp.